 Closing the door

-CBSE has asked candidates to appear for NEET 2016 in open slippers and not shoes.
-The examination authority has asked candidates to come for the exam in “light clothes with half sleeves not having big buttons, brooch/badge, flower etc. with salwar/trouser.”
+CBSE has asked candidates to appear for NEET 2017 in open slippers and not shoes.
+The examination authority has asked candidates to come for the exam in “light colored clothes with half sleeves not having big buttons, brooch/badge, flower, etc. with salwar/trouser.”

-3. Items not allowed in NEET 2016: No arrangement will be made at the centres for keeping any article/item/mobile/purse etc. of the candidates.
+3. Items not allowed in NEET 2017: No arrangement will be made at the centres for keeping any article/item/mobile/purse, etc. belonging to the candidates.
 Therefore, candidates are advised not to bring any barred items to the examination centres.

 Watches - Watch/wrist watch, camera, etc.

-4. Material to be taken to NEET 2016 exam hall: NEET 2016 Admit Card, Passport Size Photograph and Postcard size Photo affixed on space provided on admit card
+4. Material to be taken to NEET 2017 exam hall: NEET 2017 Admit Card, Passport Size Photograph and Postcard Size Photo affixed on space provided on admit card

-Candidates are advised to bring NEET 2016 admit card having postcard size photograph pasted on the space provided.
-Candidates are also advised to bring the passport size photograph along with valid a NEET 2016 admit card.
-On demand candidate must show admit card to the invigilator to verify identity of candidate.
-After verification the invigilator will also put their signatures in the place provided in the Answer Sheet on Side-1.
+Candidates are required to bring NEET 2017 admit card after pasting postcard size photograph in the space provided.
+They have to bring the passport size photograph along with valid NEET Admit Card 2017.
+On demand, candidate must show the admit card to the invigilator for verification purpose.
+After verification, the invigilator will also put his/her signature in the space provided on the answer sheet on Side-1.

-Candidates must note that the NEET 2016 admit card must note that the photograph and other details are clearly printed on the admit card and it is not altered/tampered.
-The admit card consists of candidate’s roll number, name, father’s name, category, sub-category, photograph, signature, date of birth, language of question paper with name and address of NEET 2016 examination centre allotted.
-To Download NEET 2016 admit card – Click Here
+Candidates must note that the photograph and other details are clearly visible on the admit card, and it is not altered/tampered.
+The admit card will display candidate’s roll number, name, father’s name, category, sub-category, photograph, signature, date of birth, language of question paper with name and address of NEET 2017 examination centre allotted.

 Candidates will be given a sealed test booklet 15 minutes before the commencement of the exam.
 Immediately, on receiving the NEET Test Booklet, candidates must fill in the required particulars on the cover page of the test booklet with Blue/Black Ball Point Pen only.

 Candidates will be asked to break/ open the seal of the test booklet at 9:55 am sharp.
-Candidates must take out the NEET 2016 answer sheet carefully.
+Candidates must take out the NEET 2017 answer sheet carefully.
 They must carefully check that the test booklet code printed (A, B, C & D) on Side-2 of the answer sheet is the same as printed on test booklet.
-In case of discrepancy, the candidate should immediately report the matter to the invigilator for replacement of both the test booklet and answer sheet.
+In case of discrepancy, the candidate should immediately report matter to the invigilator for replacement of both, the test booklet and answer sheet.

-How to marks response in NEET 2016 OMR answer sheet?
+How to mark response in NEET 2017 OMR answer sheet?

 According to officials, candidates must fill their responses only when they are sure because once the response is marked, it will not to be changed.